- KITCHEN & BAR

 - GUIDES & INFO

 Our most helpful resources for owning artisan crafted pieces

 The one precaution we advise is to avoid leaving harsh chemicals and acidic foods in a copper sink.
 These can temporarily lighten a copper sink’s patina finish—whether a natural patina or an applied patina finish.
 Therefore, we recommend you avoid using harsh chemicals or abrasive materials on any copper products.
-With the exception of a SoLuna Matte Copper sink that you want to remain shiny, don’t use copper polish on any copper sink.

 As with any sink, if you live in an area where the water has a high mineral content, you may want to wipe your sink down periodically with a soft cloth to avoid water spotting.
 For extra protection, a product such as Renaissance Wax may be applied periodically to the clean copper surface.
 This will help maintain the luster and provide faster water runoff.